 At the back of Sweetbriar Hall is a red brick building (dating from around 1701) which some think was the school.
 The building bears his name today:

 However James Hall tells us that the school house, where Priestley taught, was pulled down around about 1843, and fronted Hospital Street.
 Hall described the school as a black and white building, and had an upper room that extended over the gate-way that led to the Unitarian Chapel yard.

 There’s a nice picture of Sweetbriar Hall in Hall’s History of Nantwich:

 James Hall tells us that Eddowes Bowman in 1814 purchased from the Leversage family of this town the house in Hospital Street, known as Sweet-briar Hall.

 William Bowman was born in Sweetbriar Hall, on Hospital Street in Nantwich on 20th July, 1816.
 He was the third son of John Eddowes Bowman

 Eddowes Bowman, and his son, John Eddowes Bowman, were partners in a bank that failed in 1816, leaving the family destitute.
 They left Nantwich in 1816, as a result of the bank’s collapse.

 William Bowman later became Sir William Bowman, 1st Baronet.
-You may be surprised to learn that three different parts of your body are named after him, see here for more details.
+You may be surprised to learn that three different parts of your body are named after him.
+Read more here.